Capital letters

 The D may be similar to H or quite a bit wider.

-The shape of O can tell you quite a lot about the C, G and Q. The shape of H tells you a bit about about I and J and the left side of B D E F K L P R.
+The shape of O can tell you quite a lot about the C, G and Q. The shape of H tells you a bit about I and J and the left side of B D E F K L P R.

 It also tells you a little about T and U. The shape of A can tell you quite a lot about the shape of V.